bisho1995/WhatsApp-Web-Bot/Stalk Your World/README.md

 Dependencies:

 Python 2.7

 Selenium WebDriver

 PIL Image Processing Library

-Tested only on Linux, should run for Windows / Mac too The names of friends must be in the friends.txt file, in a newline separated format.
+Tested only on Linux, should run for Windows / Mac too

+The names of friends must be in the friends.txt file, in a newline separated format.

 The messages must be in the messages.txt file, in a newline separated format.

 Usage:

-Unix Based OS: Set up a cron job to execute the script everyday (or as required) Windows Based OS: Add script to startup folder & ensure python 2.7 and other dependencies are installed and added to path variable
+Unix Based OS: Set up a cron job to execute the script everyday (or as required).

+Windows Based OS: Add script to startup folder & ensure python 2.7 and other dependencies are installed and added to path variable.

-Manually (Works on all OS): Run script every time after booting
+Manually: Run script every time after booting or as per requirement.

 Current Issues being worked on: